jeanbrand0n/gluetun-qbittorrent-port-manager/README.md

 Automatically updates the listening port for qBittorrent to match the port forwarded by [Gluetun](https://github.com/qdm12/gluetun/).
 This project is a fork of [SnoringDragon's gluetun-qbittorrent-port-manager](https://github.com/SnoringDragon/gluetun-qbittorrent-port-manager).

 ## Overview
 [Gluetun](https://github.com/qdm12/gluetun/)  can forward ports for supported VPN providers, but qBittorrent lacks the ability to automatically update its listening port.
 In previous versions, the forwarded port was written to a file; however, with Gluetun v4, this file has been replaced by a Control Server API.
 This Docker container-based script periodically (by default every 30 seconds) retrieves the current forwarded port and the VPN public IP via the Control Server API, then automatically updates qBittorrent's listening port accordingly.

-Additionally, it uses nmap to check whether the port is actually open (TCP and UDP).
-If the TCP port appears closed or filtered, the script automatically restarts the VPN connection to obtain a new forwarded port.
+The script also performs a TCP port check using nmap to verify that the forwarded port is open.
+To handle cases when the TCP port is not open, three different modes have been implemented:

+- OPENVPN mode:
+In this mode, if the TCP port check fails, the script will restart the VPN connection by sending API calls to Gluetun (using the OpenVPN API endpoints).
+This mode is ideal for setups using OpenVPN, where the Gluetun Control Server supports VPN restarts.

+- WIREGUARD mode:
+For WireGuard users, the Gluetun Control Server does not offer a dedicated API to restart the VPN connection yet.
+Instead, if the TCP port check fails in this mode, the script will shut down qBittorrent via its WebUI API.
+This prevents qBittorrent from operating with a non-functional TCP port until the issue can be addressed manually.

+- DUMPMODE:
+Some users only require the forwarded port to be updated automatically, regardless of whether the TCP port is open.
+In dump mode, the script updates the port if it has changed but skips the TCP port check entirely.
+This mode is useful when only UDP connectivity is needed or if you prefer to manage TCP connectivity by other means.

 ## Important Note
 You must integrate the provided `docker-compose.yml` configuration into your existing Docker Compose setup that includes Gluetun.
 Be sure to replace the default values with your specific settings; otherwise, the script will not function correctly.